Canon 10D vs Canon M

 Studio photographers will appreciate that the Canon 10D (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the Canon M have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the Canon M was followed by the Canon EOS M3.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 10D vs Canon M